1947 Director, New Student and Family Programs

 Education: A Bachelor's degree is required.
 A Master's degree is preferred.

-Experience: Experience in either academic advising, student affairs, educational program planning, educational administration, or leadership training is desirable.
+Experience: Two years of experience in academic advising, student affairs, educational program planning, educational administration, or leadership training is required.
 Experience in college orientation programming is preferred.
 Management experience with budget responsibility is desirable.

 Skills: Requires exceptional organizational and leadership skills.
-Strong oral and written communications skills, interpersonal skills, and computer literacy are required.
+Strong verbal and written communications skills, interpersonal skills, and computer literacy are required.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
 A working knowledge of desktop publishing is preferred.

-Other: Scope of the position requires evening and weekend work.
+Other: The scope of the position requires evening and weekend work.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-3. Ensures that SOAR Leaders chosen for academic, leadership, independent thinking, ethics, social concern, service, and communication skills are properly prepared to perform their duties by serving as a mentor in the development of SOAR Leaders, developing, implementing, and coordinating the SOAR Leader training program, procuring equipment, facilities, and speakers for SOAR training sessions, presenting SOAR Leader training sessions, and monitoring the overall conduct of SOAR Leaders and their training.
+7. Recruits, selects, trains, and supervises student leaders for SOAR and the Ursa Experience annually, ensures student leaders are properly prepared to perform their duties by developing, implementing, and coordinating training programs, procures equipment, facilities, and speakers for training sessions, presents training sessions, and monitors the overall conduct of student leaders and their training.

-9. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Vice President for Student Affairs.
+13. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Associate Vice President for Student Affairs and Dean of Students.

-The Director of Student Orientation, Advisement, and Registration (SOAR) is supervised by the Vice President for Student Affairs and supervises the Coordinator, Student and Family Programs, student SOAR Leaders, and a graduate assistant.
+The Director of New Student and Family Programs is supervised by the Associate Vice President for Student Affairs and Dean of Students and supervises the Coordinator, Student and Family Programs, student SOAR Leaders, and a graduate assistant.

 OFFICE OF HUMAN RESOURCES